Decoding the Inverse Cosine of 1/2: A complete walkthrough

 1. Using the Unit Circle:

 The unit circle is a powerful visual tool in trigonometry.
-It's a circle with a radius of 1 centered at the origin of a coordinate system.
+So it's a circle with a radius of 1 centered at the origin of a coordinate system.
 Each point on the unit circle can be represented by its coordinates (cos θ, sin θ), where θ is the angle formed between the positive x-axis and the line connecting the origin to that point.

 To find arccos(1/2), we look for the point(s) on the unit circle where the x-coordinate (cosine) is 1/2.
 We find two such points: one in the first quadrant and one in the fourth quadrant.
-However, since the principal range of arccos(x) is [0, π], we are only interested in the angle in the first quadrant.
+Even so, since the principal range of arccos(x) is [0, π], we are only interested in the angle in the first quadrant.
 This angle is π/3 radians or 60 degrees.

 2. Using a Calculator or Software: